microsoft/profile-explorer/docs/docs/caller-panel.md

 ???+ note
     The columns in all list views can be resized and reorder.
 The new layout is saved across sessions when closing the application.

-By default all function instances are displayed combined, with the lists of callers and callees merged and execution time summed up.
+By default, all function instances are displayed combined, with the lists of callers and callees merged and execution time summed up.
 To display individual instances instead, disable *Combine* in the toolbar.

 [![Profiling UI screenshot](img/call-tree-instances_1005x311.png){: style="width:700px"}](img/call-tree-instances_1005x311.png){:target="_blank"}